Skip to main content

 Government (Approval) Route

 Certain sectors require prior approval from the concerned ministry or the Foreign Investment Facilitation Portal (FIFP).
-These include defence (above 74%), telecom, media and broadcasting, multi-brand retail, and pharmaceuticals (brownfield).
+These include defence (above 74%), media and broadcasting, multi-brand retail, and pharmaceuticals (brownfield).
 Applications are reviewed by the respective administrative ministry, and decisions are typically communicated within 8 to 10 weeks.
+For a side-by-side comparison of both routes, see our automatic route vs government approval comparison.

 Choosing the Right Entity Type